ramaID/base-stack/README.md

 - Vite
 - Vitest (unit tests)
 - Scripting
-- ESLint
+- Biome (linter & formatter)
-- i18n support
+- i18n support (client and server)
-- Icon generator
+- Icons spritesheet generator
-- Husky hooks
+- lefthook hooks
+- CI checks for quality control
-- remix-development-tools + plugins
+- remix-development-tools

+## Internationalization

+This stack uses i18next for internationalization.
+It supports both client and server side translations.
+Features included out of the box:
+- Support for multiple languages
+- Typesafe resources
+- client side translations are fetched only when needed
+- language switcher
+- language detector (uses the request to detect the language, falls back to your fallback language)

 ## How to use